apache/spark/CI.rst

 the PR is ready to review and merge.
 The runs are using cached images from the Private GitHub registry - CI, Production Images as well as base Python images that are also cached in the Private GitHub registry.
-Also for those builds we only execute Python tests if important files changed (so for example if it is doc-only change, no tests will be executed.
+Also for those builds we only execute Python tests if important files changed (so for example if it is "no-code" change, no tests will be executed.

+The workflow involved in Pull Requests review and approval is a bit more complex than simple workflows in most of other projects because we've implemented some optimizations related to efficient use of queue slots we share with other Apache Software Foundation projects.
+More details about it can be found in `PULL_REQUEST_WORKFLOW.rst <PULL_REQUEST_WORKFLOW.rst>`_.

 Direct Push/Merge Run
 ---------------------